ModernAmusements/hardlait/README.md

    2. Then append your font name in `tailwind.config.js` under `theme.extend.fontFamily.sans` (or other).
    3. Then if you've uncommented the included netlify plugin "[Subfont](https://github.com/Munter/netlify-plugin-subfont#readme)" in `netlify.toml`, it will automatically post-processes your web page to use an optimal font loading strategy.

-## More info

-> This project was bootstrapped with `create-nuxt-app`.
-There are more detailed explanations of how everything works in the [Nuxt.js docs](https://nuxtjs.org).

 ### Netlify Identity

 Make sure to set to "registration invite only" [here](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity#registration-preferences) if you don't want spam.